EZ-MAC-5309/HandBrakeCLI/README.md

 If your input file path is:&nbsp;&nbsp; "`C:\Users\Me\Downloads\Completed\`"
 If ($\_.Directory.Name -eq "`Completed`") {

 `This script will automatically upscale or downscale video to (720 x 540 4:3) or (720 x 406 16:9)`

-You can change this to something else in the 720.json file:
+`You can change this to something else in the 720.json file`

-For a 1280p resolution for example:
+Example for 1280 x 720:
 "PictureWidth": `720`, `set to 1280`
 "PictureHeight": `576`, `set to 720`
 "PictureUseMaximumSize": false,